 McCall, Tris; Tris McCall’s First JC Fridays of 2020 Roundup, Jersey City Times, March 26, 2020

-Link to Jersey City Times
+Excerpt from Jersey City Times article:

 In theory, JC Fridays means free arts events of all types.
 The organizers of the festival promise music and live performance and film and poetry.
 That’s no fib: All of that stuff is on the calendar at jcfridays.com, which you should check out immediately.